jezura777/liballeg-android-app-template/README.md

 [liballegro](https://liballeg.org)

-Should be enought to just clone and open in Android Studio.
+Should be enough to just clone and open in Android Studio.

 Tested on Android 11.